Wiznet/RP2040-HAT-C/examples/mqtt/publish/README.md

 ![][link-connect_to_serial_com_port]

-4. Run mosquitto to be used as the broker.
+4. Run Mosquitto to be used as the broker.

 ![][link-run_mosquitto]

-5. Create broker using mosquitto by executing the following command.
+5. Create broker using Mosquitto by executing the following command.
 If the broker is created normally, the broker's IP is the current IP of your desktop or laptop, and the port is 1883 by default.

 ```cpp
 mosquitto -c mosquitto.conf -v